Scottapotamas/stm32-camera/Electronics/README.md

 # IR Switcher

-As far as I can tell, its basically a solenoid which moves the IR cut filter infront or away from the sensor.
-Unclear if spring loaded or not.
+As far as I can tell, its basically a bistable solenoid which moves the IR cut filter infront or away from the sensor. ~~Unclear if spring loaded or not.~~

 The aliexpress page I got my samples from (below link) has no real information other than images (but hey, $2.50AUD).